Students planning to minor in music must meet the following requirements:

 The minor in composition for music majors is awarded to students who have met the following requirements:

-- Completion of courses and requirements for one of these degrees: B.A. in Music, B.M. in Music Education, B.M. in Jazz Studies, B.M. in Performance, or B.S. or B.M. in Music Business
+- Completion of courses and requirements for one of these degrees: B.A. in Music, B.M. in Music Education, B.M. in Jazz Studies, B.M. in Performance, B.S. or B.M. in Music Business or B.A. in Musical Theatre

 - Composition minors will also complete the following courses: